Musubibito-Coal Craftsman Toshiyuki Kondo tells the traditional brilliance and skill of Tosa Binchotan

-Tosa Binchotan's tradition and skills learned from Mr. Toshiyuki Kondo, a charcoal craftsman in "Musubibito"
+"Musubibito" The tradition and skills of Tosa Binchotan learned from Mr. Toshiyuki Kondo, charcoal craftsman.

-"Tosa Binchotan" is one of the leading industries in Kochi Prefecture and is one of Japan's three largest Binchotan charcoal.
-It is a high-quality charcoal that is used at famous restaurants because it is hard to bake and tighten, and to cook the ingredients deliciously.
-The production of Bincho charcoal in Kochi Prefecture is one of the top in Japan, and it plays a major role in promoting industries utilizing local resources and preserving the environment.
+"Tosa Binchotan" is one of Kochi Prefecture's leading industries and is one of Japan's three largest Binchotan charcoal.
+It is a high-quality charcoal that is used in famous restaurants because it is hard and fastened, and it is good to cook the ingredients deliciously.
+The production volume of Bincho charcoal in Kochi Prefecture is one of the top in Japan, and plays a major role in promoting industries utilizing local resources and preserving the environment.

 This time, Mr. Toshiyuki Kondo, the only charcoal craftsman in Aki City who produces Tosa Binchotan, will be invited to Musubibito to learn "Tosa Binchotan" from the manufacturing process to the structure, characteristics and usage of kilns.
-At the end of the program, you can return to the hotel and experience learning and fun, such as eating a special pizza baked using Tosa Bincho charcoal.
+At the end of the program, you can return to the hotel and experience the fun of learning, such as eating a specially made pizza baked using Tosa Bincho charcoal.

 ◆Date of implementation

 ※It is scheduled to be held once a month.
-(It will not be held in July or August 2025.)
+(It will not be held in July and August 2025.)

 ※The next event will be announced on the official website.